stackdaniel/Project-Images/README.md

 # Project-Images

-Projects Included:
+A small portfolio of some projects that I've created.
+All projects were independently coded or built by me, except for the tensile tester, which I created with a team of six other students during college.

-Sublight Settings - joystick configuration program for Sublight Dynamics
+Sublight Settings - 6DOF joystick configuration program

 <table>
   <tr>